-This booklet has been written to help you and your support people understand more about chronic lymphocytic leukaemia (CLL).
+This booklet has been written to help you and your support people understand more about myelodysplastic neoplasms (MDS).

-It is inclusive of small lymphocytic lymphoma (SLL).
 This booklet has a list of contents, useful resources and a glossary.
 Your treatment team can answer further questions.
 You can also call our Blood Cancer Support Coordinators on 1800 620 420.

 You will meet many healthcare professionals working as a team to provide you with the best available treatment.
 You will need to have a regular GP throughout your treatment.
-In this booklet when we refer to 'your treatment team' we usually mean haematologist and haematology nurses.
+In this booklet when we refer to 'your treatment team' we usually mean your haematologist and haematology nurses.